Five things that influence public and congressional opinion on entering a foreign conflict

 Consequently, the authors found that as more and more veterans join the ranks of government, the likelihood of intervening militarily abroad decreases -- but the force used in each intervention is greater.

 We find that as the percentage of veterans serving in the executive branch and the legislature increases, the probability that the United States will initiate militarized disputes declines by nearly 90 percent.
-At the same time, however, once an MID has been initiated, the higher the proportion of veterans in the government, the greater the level of force the United States will use in the dispute.
+At the same time, however, once an MID has been initiated, the higher the proportion of veterans in the government, the greater the level of force the United States will use in the dispute.5.
+We would probably have fewer military interventions if it was always up to Congress.

 Obama’s decision to turn the decision on Syria over to Congress is significant because historically, lawmakers are much less likely to take on foreign conflicts than presidents are.